 It is much easier to squeeze this cooler into tiny places than other coolers with parts protruding out from the sides of the outside.
 All of the Yeti Tundras outside features are tucked away inside the design so nothing sticks out.
 Making it perfectly flat and square on the sides.

 While the rope handles are very durable and do their job well, they could be a little more comfortable.
-They are fit with a rubber handle around the rope that is stiff, straight and slightly grooved.
+They are fitted with a rubber handle around the rope that is stiff, straight, and slightly grooved.
 There is basically no form to fit your hand while carrying it, making you feel like you need to readjust quite often while carrying a heavy load.

 Another issue with the handles is they are right at the height of the drain plug.
 If you don’t move it out of the way, it will get soaked.
 The drain plug is also kind of messy, literally spewing out everywhere once the plug is out.
 There’s no real direction of the water, getting everything underneath and around the cooler wet.